adela-habib/Parallel-Computing-Hw04-05/README.md

 # Hw04-05
-Genevieve Grivas and Adela Habib
+Genevieve Grivas, Adela Habib and Brandon Thorne

 4/6/2018
 Gen: added (all) our names!